maroochee/toast-exercise/README.md

 # Notes

 * It includes all the requirements
-* Add Error toast on server errors
+* Add Error toast to server errors
 * List all saved submissions in descending order (last one first)
-* The newly saved submission is placed on top of the list with highlighing style
+* The newly saved submission is placed at the top of the list with a highlighting style
-* Added additonal features, like Delete and Infinite Scrolling, but revoked them because it requires mockServer.js modified
+* Added additional features, like Delete and Infinite Scrolling, but revoked them because it requires mockServer.js modified
 * Run `npm start` and `npm test`

 <br>